Complex Documents

 Note

-CK Note: If your page numbers show up in Arabic (1, 2, 3, etc.) or Roman (I, II, III, etc.) in your Table of Contents when the page numbers on the pages are otherwise, it is probably because you formatted the numbers using field formatting switches rather than using the Format Page Number commands.
+CK Note: If your page numbers show up in Arabic (1, 2, 3, etc.) or Roman (I, II, III, etc.) in your Table of Contents when the page numbers on the pages are otherwise, it is probably because you formatted the numbers in your headers or footers using field formatting switches rather than using the Format Page Number dialog.

-Home ] Introduction ] Word 2002 ] Web Resources ] Word Books ] Confidentiality ] Supplement ] Word FAQ ] Vendors Dir. ] Downloads ]
+Home ] Introduction ] Web Resources ] Word Books ] Confidentiality ] Word FAQ ] Downloads ] Word 2002 ]

 Click to return to table of contents page of Legal Users' Guide to Microsoft Word.Click to go to Microsoft Word new users frequently asked questions site in a new browser window.